Saab Sonett

-The Saab Sonett is an automobile manufactured between 1955 and 1957 and again between 1966 and 1974 by Saab of Sweden.
-Sonetts share engines and other components with Saab 93, 95 and 96 of the same era.
-It was mainly intended for the lucrative American export market and was only offered intermittently in the Swedish domestic market (model years 1968 and 1972).
+The Saab Sonett is an automobile manufactured by Swedish automaker Saab between 1955 and 1957 and again between 1966 and 1974.
+The Sonett share its engines and other mechanical components with the Saab 93, 95 and 96 of the same era.
+It was mainly intended for the lucrative American export market and was only offered intermittently in the Swedish domestic market for the 1968 and 1972 model years.

-The first prototype, now known as the Sonett I, is a two-seat, open-top, lightweight roadster racer which, ten years later, evolved into the commercially distributed Sonett models II, V4, and III.
+The first prototype, now known as the Sonett I, is a two-seat, open-top, lightweight roadster racer.
+Ten years later, the name was revived for the commercially distributed Sonett models II, V4, and III.